Generic Name: Loxapine Inhalation Powder (LOKS a peen)

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Adasuve (loxapine inhalation powder) while you are pregnant.

-- Taking Adasuve (loxapine inhalation powder) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Adasuve (loxapine inhalation powder) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.